Guide to Revenue-Based Business Loans

 2. Prepare the Necessary Documents

-Applying for a revenue-based loan is similar to applying for any small business loan.
-You’ll likely need to gather appropriate paperwork that proves you are who you say you are and that your reported revenue is accurate.
-You may need to have:
+Applying for a revenue-based loan is similar to applying for any small business loan in that you’ll likely need to gather appropriate paperwork that proves you are who you say you are and that your reported revenue is accurate.
+You may need to provide:

 • Personal and business income tax returns